cjbooms/fabrikt/README.md

 More than just bootstrapping, this library can be permanently integrated into your build tool and will ensure contract and code always match, even as APIs evolve in complexity.

+## Try Fabrikt Online
+Try with your own API spec and see how it can help you generate code for your API clients and servers.

+Fabrikt Playground (fabrikt.fly.dev)

+## Coordinates

 The library is [available on Maven Central](https://search.maven.org/artifact/com.cjbooms/fabrikt) at the following coordinates:

 ```xml